instituteofcancerresearch/SOPRANO/README.md

 This repository is a Python reimplementation of the original method with two main offerings:

-1) An application interface to easily pre-process the relevant input files; and
+1. An application interface to easily pre-process the relevant input files.
-2) A scalable command line utility to run the SOPRANO pipeline for dN/dS, serving local and high-performance computing environments, distributed over MPI.
+2. A scalable command line utility to run the SOPRANO pipeline for dN/dS, serving local and high-performance computing environments, distributed over MPI.